 State Sen. Renee Unterman

-Details: One of only two Republican women in the state Senate, Unterman is a former nurse who was the longtime leader of the Senate Health Committee – until her ouster earlier this year.
-Since then, Unterman has been even more vocal in her frustration with GOP leadership.
-She would become one of the biggest names, if not the outright favorite, should she get in.
+Details: One of only two GOP women in the state Senate, Unterman is a former nurse who was the longtime leader of the Senate Health Committee – until her ouster earlier this year.
+Since then, she’s been even more vocal in her frustration with GOP leadership.
+Still, that didn’t stop her from shepherding the anti-abortion “heartbeat bill” through the Georgia Senate earlier this year.
+She is considered one of the biggest names in the GOP race, which she entered in early June, and is partially self-funding.

 Who is not running

-State Rep. David Clark.
-State Rep. Pedro Marin.
+State Rep. David Clark; State Rep. Pedro Marin; Marine Corps veteran Harrison Floyd.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.